mattyfew/lectures/three_js/README.md

 document.body.appendChild(renderer.domElement)
 ```

 First we create a new scene.
 Next, we create a *camera*.
 Three.js has a few camera options.
-For this example, we will use the **PerpectiveCamera**, which is designed to mimic the way the human eye sees (things get smaller the further away they are, amongst other things).
+For this example, we will use the **PerspectiveCamera**, which is designed to mimic the way the human eye sees (things get smaller the further away they are, amongst other things).
 The PerspectiveCamera constructor is created as follows:

-`PerpectiveCamera(fov, aspect, near, far)`
+`PerspectiveCamera(fov, aspect, near, far)`

 These parameters make up the [viewing frustum](https://en.wikipedia.org/wiki/Viewing_frustum) of a camera.
 More info on this can be found in the [Three.js docs](https://threejs.org/docs/index.html#api/cameras/PerspectiveCamera).